 I met my friend Zar for dinner.
-It had been a while since we saw each other—the last time, we were in college campaigning as student councils!
+It had been a while since we saw each other—the last time, we were in college campaigning for student council!
 Zar had moved to Bangkok to pursue a career, and I thought it would be nice to meet him there.

 We had delicious Tom Yum Soup and Pad Thai.

 We were in the middle of a conversation when the mood inside the restaurant changed.
 The soap opera showing on the television was interrupted by an announcement.
 There was a pause as everyone focused their attention on the TV.
 The message was in Thai, so I had no idea what was being said.
 I could only assume it was from the army reminding people about the curfew.

 The screen went back to the soap opera and everyone went back to their business.

 Most of the western customers ate outside in the hot humid night, but we tropical folks stayed inside where there’s air conditioning!